pala-software/prestress/README.md

   Prestress implements a way to execute database migrations, so you don't have to worry about implementing it or finding a suitable tool for keeping your database schema up to date.

+# API documentation

+Generic documentation for Prestress API can be found from file [openapi.yaml](./openapi.yaml).
+In GitLab it's automatically rendered as interactive Swagger UI, so you can view it easily.